-The caller may issue commands to the crew, and generally exhorts the crew to perform at their peak.
+The caller may issue commands to the crew voice calls, and generally exhorts the crew to perform at their peak.
 A caller/drummer is mandatory during racing events, but if he or she is not present during training, it is typical for the steerer to direct the crew.

 The paddlers sit facing forwards, and use a specific type of paddle.
 The leading pair of paddlers, called "strokes," set the pace for the team.

 It is critical that all paddlers are synchronized.
 Each paddler should synchronize with the paddler diagonally in front of them.
 This ensures that the paddling pace is balanced and all energy is spent on moving the boat forward.
 The direction of the dragon boat is set by the helm, not the paddlers.
 The lead paddlers are responsible for synchronizing themselves.

 The sweep, known also as the coxswain, helm, steersman, steersperson, steerer, or tiller, controls the dragon boat with a steering oar similar in function to a tiller, which is mounted at the rear of the boat.

 The steerer may work with the drummer to call out commands during a race.
 The responses of the oar are opposite to the direction they take - if the steerer pulls the oar right, or into the boat, the boat will turn left, and if they push out, or left, the boat turns right.